OreOliciouZ/MotD.md/Empyrion.md

 ## Virtual Backpack

 The [Virtual Backpack](https://github.com/GitHub-TC/EmpyrionBackpackExtender) is a wipe safe backpack.
-Each backpack of max 3 costs 1 million credits and consists out of 49 slots each slot with a stacksize of 1 million.
+Each backpack costs 1 million credits and consists out of 49 slots each slot with a stacksize of 1 million.
 This backpack also stops the spoil timer of items that have a spoil timer and has no weight limit.
 The global (/gb) and origin (/ob) backpack are accessible for everyone on the server.
 The faction backpack (/fb) will be accessible for faction members if purchased for faction.
 The virtual backpack (/vb /vb 1 /vb 2 /vb 3) is a personal backpack which is only accessible private.
 The command (/vb) will always open the last used backpack.

 For information dialogue in the game enter /vb help